Arvind142/Karate-Examples/README.md

 # Karate-Demo
-Repo is created for learning purpose where i try to use karate features.
+Repo is created for learning purpose where i use karate features.